Megalobox: Characters

-Sachio is a young orphan boy from the impoverished Restricted Area who is talented with using and fixing machinery, which he and his friends often use to steal goods which they exchange for "Red Candy", a type of drug.
+Sachio is a young orphan boy from the impoverished Restricted Area who is talented with using and fixing machinery, which he and his friends often use to steal goods that they exchange for "Red Candy", a type of drug.

 In the second season, Sachio, now a teenager, has become an underground Megaloboxer.
 He is noted to not have the resolve or natural talent for Megaloboxing, often badly losing matches, and holds Joe in deep contempt for his actions as Nanbu was dying.